liuxin0824/ComSD/README.md

 ___

-The quantitative analysis also verify that our ComSD enables the best balance between diversity and exploration.
+The quantitative analysis also verify that our ComSD enables better balance between diversity and exploration than advanced baselines.

 ![Example Image](quantitative.png)